You seem to be located in .

 Another factor that will help make electrified long-haul BEVs a reality is the ongoing development of battery technology.

-“Scania’s latest advancement allows our customers to choose from three different State of Charge (SoC) windows – 75 percent, 83 percent or 90 percent – which determine how much of the battery’s capacity is used.
+“Scania’s latest advancement allows our customers to choose from two different State of Charge (SoC) windows – 75 percent or 83 percent – which determine how much of the battery’s capacity is used.
 This means our customers can also tailor BEVs for long haulage according to their needs,” says Guirguis.

 Electric applications – timeline in brief*